gorandalum/fluent-result/README.md

 }
 ```

 In the above chain the methods `map`, `flatMap` and `consume` are invoked only if the _Result_ is in success state and contains a success value, and not if an error were returned somewhere in the chain, giving a _Result_ in error state.
-The method `consumeError` is only invoked if error state.
+The methods `mapError` and `consumeError` is only invoked if error state.

 ### Additional Result Classes